This post may contain affiliate links which won’t change your price but will share some commission.

 Whatever bean trellis you choose, make sure it is well-secured so it doesn't tip over in strong winds.
 The neighbor's lost their bean tepee in a storm, just when the beans were starting to mature.
 It was a big mess, and the beans never fully recovered.

-The trellis I like to use for my pole beans is nylon trellis netting supported with metal fence posts and wooden cross pieces on top.
+We use nylon trellis netting supported with metal fence posts and wooden cross pieces on top.

 3 Reasons I Like Trellis Netting as a Pole Bean Trellis

-1. Wide openings are easy to reach through for harvesting, can harvest from both sides instead of trying to reach inside a pyramid trellis.
-I am not a gymnast.
+1. Wide openings are easy to reach through for harvesting.
+You can harvest from both sides instead of trying to reach inside a pyramid trellis.

 2. Durable – My trellis has lasted for many seasons (except when I cut it with clippers – whoops).
 You might see some of the patches in the photos.
 Most of my netting is over 5 years old.

-3. Stores in a small amount of space – The netting itself can be stuffed in a small baggie, while the support posts stack in a corner of the greenhouse.
+3. They store in a small amount of space.
+The netting itself can be stuffed in a small baggie, while the support posts stack in a corner of the greenhouse.

 Steps to Set Up Your Bean Trellis Netting

-Place six foot tall metal fence posts at five foot intervals along the row.
-(If you place the posts so they are perpendicular to the row, it'll be easier to set a support on top across the wide edge.)
+Place 6- 7 foot tall metal fence posts at five foot intervals along the row.
 Secure trellis netting to each post in at least four spots.
 I use strips of old sweatpants for this.
 You could use twine or whatever you have on hand.

-To make weeding easier as the season goes on, we place wet newspaper between the double rows and cover it with mulch before hanging the trellis above the mulch.
-Make sure to get the trellis up while the beans are still small so you don't end up with a tangled mess.
+To make weeding easy, we place wet newspaper between the double rows and cover it with mulch.
+Then we hang the trellis above the mulch.
+Make sure to get the trellis up while the beans are still small so they don’t get tangled.

 Pole beans and bean trellis